-Good morning.
-Today is Monday, the seventeenth of January, 2022, in the second week of Ordinary Time.
+Today is Monday, the 27th of February, 2023, in the first week of Lent.

-May the peace of Christ be with you, today!
+May the peace of Christ dwell within you today!

 TODAY’S DEVOTIONAL AND PRAYERS